How to Use This Calculator

 Should I still tip if a service charge is already included?

 Whether to tip when a service charge is included is a personal decision.
 The service charge typically covers the expected gratuity.
-However, if you received outstanding service and wish to provide an additional token of appreciation, you can add a small extra tip.
+However, if you received outstanding service and wish to provide additional appreciation, you can add a small extra tip.
 Always confirm with the establishment how service charges are distributed to staff.